dpc/rdedup/README.md

    * public-key encryption mode (the only tool like that I'm aware of, and primary reason `rdedup` was created)
  * flat-file synchronization friendly (Dropbox/syncthing, rsync, rclone)
+ * immutable data-conflict-free data store
  * cloud backends are WIP
  * incremental, scalable garbage collection
  * variety of supported algorithms:
    * chunking: fastcdc, gear, bup